pashk-glitch/odin-recipes/README.md

+## Odin Recipes

-A very simple project (three recipes) made with only html.
+A very simple project (three recipes) made with only basic html.